uQr/cordova-docs/known-issues/known-issues-general.md

 ----------
 **Missing Intellisense:**
 - No IntelliSense is provided for Cordova plugins in JavaScript files in Apache Cordova projects.
-As a workaround, developers can enable IntelliSense for Cordova plugins by explicitly adding “/// <reference group="Implicit (Multi-Device Apps)” />” to the JavaScript file.
+As a workaround, developers can enable IntelliSense for Cordova plugins by explicitly adding “/// &lt;reference group="Implicit (Multi-Device Apps)” /&gt;” to the JavaScript file.
 - No IntelliSense is provided within JavaScript files for other JavaScript files included via a script tag in a referring HTML page.
-As a workaround, developers can enable IntelliSense for other referenced JavaScript files by explicitly adding “/// <reference path=”referencedFile.js” />” to the JavaScript file.
+As a workaround, developers can enable IntelliSense for other referenced JavaScript files by explicitly adding “/// &lt;reference path=”referencedFile.js” /&gt;” to the JavaScript file.

 ----------
 **TypeScript code incorrectly identified as external, cannot read user configuration file:** When using TypeScript, there are known issues that will incorrectly identify project items as external code or will fail to read in a user configuration file.
 To avoid unexpected behavior when working with a Cordova TypeScript project, turn off Just My Code (Options > Debugger > General > uncheck Enable Just My Code).